jrebecchi/NUSID/README.md

   }
 };
 ```
-You can have more options for those parameters looking at the [nodemailer options](https://nodemailer.com)
+You can have more options for the email parameters looking at the [nodemailer options](https://nodemailer.com).

 **TIP!** You can deploy for free this NodeJS app on [Zeit](https://zeit.co)